 Even though it is chilly, the daytime temperature is tolerable.
 During the day, the temperature of the Everest Base Camp trek fluctuates from 8°C to 10°C at lower elevation.
 It’s best to arrive at a lodge before dusk.
 In January, I went on my first Everest Base Camp trip.
 I know that in January, the mountains will be covered with snow and it will be breathtaking to see the high Himalayas.

 In January, there isn’t usually as much snow as we imagine.
-If you have a comprehensive packing list, you should be able to walk to EBC.
-For example, dress warmly and bring as many medical supplies as well as the best hiking boots possible.
+If you have a comprehensive Everest Base Camp Trek Packing List, you should be able to walk to EBC.
+For example, dress warmly and bring as many medical supplies as well as the best hiking boots for Everest Base Camp Trek.

 Everest Base Camp Trek January Weather